Last Updated: October 2019

 The 29th International Component Manufacturing & Design Show

 Venue: Shanghai National Exhibition and Convention Center

 Generally speaking, China’s trademark registration is fairly inexpensive and straightforward.
 To show its commitment to WTO pledges, local judges are encouraged to promote rule of law and act against infringements on behalf of the foreign litigants.
-But, remember that China’s system is ‘first to register’ rather than ‘first to market’.
-So, if you are seriously looking at this market, registering BEFORE you enter China can save a lot of time, money and frustration should you face infringement at a later stage.
-The worst case scenario is to have a competitor or other local firms register your brand name in the early stages of your market entry, forcing you to fight an uphill battle for your name.
+However, China’s system is ‘first to register’ rather than ‘first to market’.
+Companies considering entering the Chinese market should register BEFORE they enter China.
+The worst-case scenario is to have a competitor or other local firm register your brand name in the early stages of your market entry, forcing you to fight an expensive legal battle for ownership of your company or product name.
 To learn more about protecting your trademark in China, please visit: https://china.usembassy-china.org.cn/tag/ipr/

-U.S. companies are advised to do thorough due diligence on its potential partner in China, by internet research, conference calls, and especially in person visits etc., in order to ensure the potential partner is a reputable and legally registered entity in China.
-In addition, U.S. companies can request references of other companies that are doing or have done businesses with the potential Chinese partner as reference checks.
 The U.S. Commercial Service offers matchmaking services (GKS) to help U.S. companies look for local distributors.
-Other services like the International Company Profile will assist U.S. companies to do detailed background check such as financial status, and assist U.S. companies in their decision making process.
+Other services like the International Company Profile will assist U.S. companies in conducting a detailed background check, such as financial status, and assist U.S. companies in their decision-making process.

 U.S. Commercial Service Contact Information